exercism/website-copy/pages/privacy.md

 It is important to note that any certain content submissions (including, but not limited to, problem **Solutions** and Mentor's feedback) are transferred to us under a Commercial Commons BY-SA and therefore cannot be deleted or unshared.

 ### Cookies
 Cookies are small text files that are placed on your computer by websites that you visit.
-They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 The table below explains the cookies we use and why.

 The sites https://exercism.io and https://teams.exercism.io use the following cookies